krzysztof-sikorski/quintolin/legacy/README.md

 - [Fork by Juraz](v2-fork-JohnJuraz) (exact copy of Buttercup's fork)
 - [Fork by wjherron](v2-fork-wjherron) (exact copy of Buttercup's fork)
 - [Fork by PeteKeller](v2-fork-PeteKeller)
-  (based on Buttercup's fork, rebranded as "Iceege", various changes)
+  (based on Buttercup's fork, no changes except renaming the game to "Iceage")
 - [Fork by anthoroe](v2-fork-anthoroe)
-  (based on Buttercup's fork, rebranded as "Light Rising", "thousands of changes to the code over five years")
+  (based on Buttercup's fork, a science fiction game named "Light Rising", based on Shintolin engine but with completely customized game data/content, "thousands of changes to the code over five years")
 - [Fork by Ben Sharpe](v2-fork-bsharpe)
-  (based on Buttercup's fork, "cleaup project for the exercise")
+  (based on Buttercup's fork, "cleanup project for the exercise")

 ## Version 3